All Episodes

 Anyway, that's a diversion.

-This afternoon on CNN, uh co-host John Berman at CNN brought in Brian Stelter, who hosts their reliable sources show, to talk about Obama's latest comments in the Atlantic, in which he said he thinks conservative media has vilified him, and that Trump supporters who don't like Obama are simply responding to this fictional character named Barack Obama that Rush Limbaugh created.
+This afternoon on CNN, co-host John Berman at CNN brought in Brian Stelter, who hosts their Reliable Sources show, to talk about Obama's latest comments in The Atlantic, in which he said he thinks conservative media has vilified him and that Trump supporters who don't like Obama are simply responding to this fictional character named Barack Obama that Rush Limbaugh created.

-And Berman says to Brian Stelter, you know, you get the sense that the president's gonna watch much Fox News in retirement, Brian.
+And Berman says to Brian Stelter, you know, you get the sense that the president's going to watch much Fox News in retirement, Brian.

 What is this really going on?